-Many plants operate 24 hours a day, all year round and, in some industries, maintenance engineers work shifts that cover nights, weekends and early mornings.
+Many plants operate 24 hours a day, all year round and, in some industries, you'll be required to work shifts that cover nights, weekends and early mornings.

 What to expect

-- Your usual place of work will be a plant, site or factory.
+- Your usual place of work will be a plant, site or factory and the environment may be noisy.
 The work may involve extended periods working on the factory floor and to tight deadlines in response to breakdown emergencies.

 - Self-employment or freelance work is sometimes possible, as a self-employed contractor on a specialist plant or equipment, in engineering consultancy or on contract project work.